 You don’t have to understand someone’s identity to respect it.
 Some people haven’t heard a lot about transgender identity, or have trouble understanding what it means to be trans, and that’s okay.
 But all people, even those whose identities you don’t fully understand, deserve respect.

 You can’t always tell if someone is transgender simply by looking at them.
 Many people expect that they’ll “just know” when someone is trans, and may be surprised to learn that this isn’t always true.
 Since there is no one transgender experience, there is no one way for transgender people to look, either.
-This also means that transgender people may be in groups or gatherings that you attend without you knowing it, making it important to be an outspoken ally and supporter even in spaces that you think don’t have any transgender people in them.
+Trans people might be in groups or gatherings alongside you without you realizing that we’re there – which makes it even more important to be an outspoken ally and supporter, whether or not you are aware of any trans people around you.

 There is no “one right way” to be transgender.
 Some transgender people choose to medically transition, and some don’t.
 Some transgender people choose to legally change their names or ID documents, and some don’t.
 Some transgender people choose to change their appearance (like their clothing or hair), and some don’t.
 Likewise, some transgender people may want to do many of those things but are unable to because they can’t afford it or for safety reasons.
 A transgender person’s identity does not depend on what things they have or haven’t done to transition, and no two transgender people’s journeys are exactly alike.

 Continue to educate yourself.
 One of the simplest ways to be a strong ally is to take your education into your own hands.
 It’s important to have conversations with the trans people in your life, but it’s also important for you to seek out resources and information on your own.
 A few great places to start: